atalkowski/myreact/README.md

 ## Available Scripts

-In the project root directory there is a Makefile to encapsulate the various buils and options.
+In the project root directory there is a Makefile to encapsulate the various builds and options.
+You can run:

+### `make`

+This will show the most up-to-date scripts that can be started and explain them - and should augment the comments below.
+You can take a look at the Makefile and also the make.hlp.

+## Other Scripts (originals from the bootstrap)

+Note these are encapsulated in the 'make' script above but remain documented here as per the original.

-In the project directory, you can run:
+In the project directory (src), you can run these scripts manually:

 ### `npm start`